-Name of Organization: Hill Country Community Action Association, Inc
+Name of Organization: Hill Country Community Action Association, Inc.

 Full Legal Name of Board Member:

 Home Mailing Address:

 Home Street Address: (If different from mailing address)

 Telephone:

 Date of Birth:

-Relationship with any other member of compensation, if any, that you receive for services pro
+Relationship with any other member o compensation, if any, that you receive for services pro

 Written Declaration:

-As a member of the governing body organization's responsibilities and liathe CACFP. of this organization, I am aware of the bilities associated with participation in
+As a member of the governing body of organization's responsibilities and liab CACFP. f this organization, I am aware of the polities associated with participation in the

 Signature of Board Member:

 Date of Signature: